For Students

 Once your appointment has finished, you will be asked to fill out a brief survey to help us improve our center.

-Is your virtual visit required?
+Is your visit required?

 If your professor required a PCC visit, a client report form will be emailed to your professor after your appointment.
 Some professors require a golden ticket as proof of attendance as well; the professor will inform their students if this is necessary.